 The adrenal glands, two triangular glands on top of the kidneys, are responsible for the production and release of cortisol in response to stress.
 If an individual suffers from chronic stress or manages stress poorly, the function of the adrenal glands will be affected, resulting in adrenal insufficiency or adrenal fatigue.
 Clinical manifestations including anxiety, depression, fatigue, intolerance for stress, increased allergy and sensitivity to foods and chemicals, and a tendency to feel cold.

-Our acupuncture, Chinese herbal medicine Tui-na massage and cupping treatments are designed treat patients who are “burned out,” with symptoms of premature ageing, fatigue, no energy, lack of interest, drive, and satisfaction.
+Our acupuncture, Chinese herbal medicine Tui-na massage and cupping treatments are designed to treat patients who are “burned out,” with symptoms of premature ageing, fatigue, no energy, lack of interest, drive, and satisfaction.
 Such conditions may be caused by excessive stress, anxiety, tension, overwork, and lack of rest.
-From the traditional Chinese medicine perspective, there is an excessive consumption of qi, blood, yin, yang, and Kidney jing (essence), accompanied by deficiency of Spleen, Stomach, Heart and Kidney.
+From the traditional Chinese medicine perspective, there is extreme consumption of qi, blood, yin, yang, and Kidney Jing (essence), accompanied by a deficiency of Spleen, Stomach, Heart and Kidney.

 Living with Persistent Symptoms

 The symptoms that appear in a diagnosis of CFS may include anxiety, body aches, dizziness and stomach problems.
 Some patients report low blood pressure, weight loss, and poor sleep.
 However, the symptoms may appear normal even in the presence of adrenal fatigue.
 Some theories about CFS blame the condition on the loss of function by the adrenal glands.
 We offer adrenal fatigue treatment to improve health.